How to Get the Wilderness Lodge Lobby Music

 The tracks below may have been played at the Wilderness Lodge, based on information deduced from various lists or personal reports (see notes below).
-They can be downloaded from iTunes through the links below.
+They can be downloaded from Amazon or iTunes through the links below.

-Grofé’s “Grand Panorama” appears on many lists.
-I can’t find any evidence that Grofé wrote anything called “Grand Panorama” and it is not a part of Grand Canyon Suite as the other lists suggest.
+“Grand Panorama” appears on many lists.
+We can’t find any evidence that Grofé wrote anything called “Grand Panorama” and it is not a part of Grand Canyon Suite as the other lists suggest.
 However, it’s possible the Wilderness Lodge soundtrack includes an additional selection from Grand Canyon Suite.
 Update: MouseSavers reader Len H suggests that it may be a track from a production music company called “Grand Panorama,” by Bruce Campbell (no relation to the actor) and after listening to it we think he’s right.
 Unfortunately, production music isn’t sold via normal channels.
 It’s designed for licensing for film & TV projects.
 But you can listen to a few versions of the track here and here.

 Some lists have “The Wild Ride” from the The Magnificent Seven, but a reader correctly points out that “there is no ‘Wild Ride’ track in The Magnificent Seven or even The Return [of the Magnificent Seven].”
 He suggests it should be “The Wild Ride” from A River Runs Through It, and points out that one list mentions a track called “Land With Wonder,” which could be “A Land Filled with Wonder” from the same film.
 Another reader says: “I have listened to the Main Theme song from The Magnificent Seven… and that song is definitely played in the Wilderness Lodge.
 As there is no other song from The Magnificent Seven soundtrack mentioned, I think it’s safe to say that the album is not listed incorrectly, but rather the song title.”

-“Earth Day” appears on some lists, and some have said this is the version by Joe Roccisano (from the album The Shape I’m In), but that is a traditional jazz number and I don’t believe it has ever been played at Wilderness Lodge.
+“Earth Day” appears on some lists, and some have said this is the version by Joe Roccisano (from the album The Shape I’m In), but that is a traditional jazz number and we don’t believe it has ever been played at Wilderness Lodge.
 It sounds more like something you might hear at Disney’s BoardWalk Inn.
-A reader reports the list he was given has a track called “A Theme for Earth Day,” and I believe the John Williams piece is the correct one.
+A reader reports the list he was given has a track called “A Theme for Earth Day,” and we believe the John Williams piece is the correct one.

-“Mountain Dance” was not on any of the original lists I consulted, but a Cast Member who works at Wilderness Lodge tells me she is sure it’s played in the lobby.
+“Mountain Dance” was not on any of the original lists we consulted, but a Cast Member who works at Wilderness Lodge tells me she is sure it’s played in the lobby.
 This song was used in the soundtrack of the film Falling in Love.